Google Drive

 Key Features

-• Share links and directory publishing with configurable permissions
+• Share links and access controls with per-user and per-folder permissions

 Use Cases